Oregon high school baseball state tournament bracketology 2025

 Class 6A is a 32-team bracket while the rest of the classifications look a little different.
 Class 5A will have 16 teams while 4A will use a play-in system to find its 16 teams.
 Class 3A is still a 20-team format and 2A/1A is still its normal 22-team field.

-Rankings for 4A will freeze first on Monday, May 19 to allow for the play-in games to be held.
+Rankings for 4A already froze on Monday, May 19 to allow for the play-in games to be held.
 Class 6A, 3A and 2A/1A will freeze on Thursday, May 22 and 5A will freeze Saturday, May 24.

 For this exercise, league ties were broken first with head-to-head competition, then OSAA rankings (plus a few judgement calls from time to time).